kmiklas/usain/README.md

 ![alt text](http://www.miklas.org/images/usain_usage.png "usain tick generator image")

+# Todo

+This is the first commit, and it works, but there's a lot more that I want to do with this program.
+I'm hoping that some of you C++ gurus out there might help:

+1. Implement the client-server model.
+Usain is the server; a client is needed to receive and process the data.
+This would require creating an interface between the client and server.
+I plan to model this afer industry-standard interfaces.
+I'm about 50% done with this script as of 05 Aug 2016.
+2. Build a standard interface so that industry-standard terminals can connect to this feed (Ninjatrader&reg; Sierra Charts&reg;, even Bloomberg Terminal&reg;)
+2. Rework the tick generation algorithm.
+Perhaps give the user the option to generate according to a mathematical model of their choice.
+3. Include a command-line parser, so that options can be specfied.
+Example usain --model stochastic.

 # Usain Bolt

 Usain Bolt is, at this time, the fastest human in the world.